Wednesday, April 17, 2024

 If you listen to the Church of God ministry, they would tell a tale of two very different groups arguing over some serious, incompatible points of doctrinal disagreement - far deeper than just the 14th/Sunday issue.
 Sadly, from what I've seen, this is not unique to Armstrongists.
 And the more they insist on saying "Yeshua" or "Yehoshua" rather than "Jesus", the worse it gets.
 I have found I cannot trust any legalist group who writes about the Quartodecimans.
 They all seem to do the same things, which is sad.
 They all seem to adopt the Quartodecimans, then transform them into versions of themselves.

 That's what Herbert Armstrong did - transformed them into himself.
 Armstrong's personal version of the Quartodecimans is the unrealized baggage I came into this study with.
 It took a lot of reading to understand how wrong I was about their nature.
 I had been conditioned to believe the Quartodecimans were something very, very different from what they really were.
 This was not some group of legalist anti-Romans (for the most part).
 Quite the contrary.
 They could not have co-existed so closely with the rest of the church in every area, with unity being stressed so much, while being as different from the rest of the church as Armstrongism is to Catholicism.
-Those kinds and magnitudes of differences could not exist in unity, and would not have been tolerated together anywhere.
+Those kinds and magnitudes of differences could not exist in unity.
+They would not have been tolerated together anywhere.
 I had to adjust my understanding, and once that happened I could see how the similarities greatly outweighed the differences.

 If I had to summarize the difference, I would say it boils down to the exact same thing that keeps the Orthodox and the Catholics separate: insisting on tradition.